Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-• Chicken fingers covers your daily need of Vitamin B3 48% more than Lentil soup.
+• Chicken fingers cover your daily need for vitamin B3, 48% more than lentil soup.

 Fast foods, chicken tenders and Soup, lentil with ham, canned, ready-to-serve types were used in this article.